 Low farm and enterprise productivity is partly because few Nicaraguan small-scale farmers have access to and adequately use basic technologies, such as higher quality seeds and irrigation.
 Technology finance for farmers and enterprises is also in short supply.
 Equipment distributors and agri-food processors with growth potential find it difficult to access the capital, technical and mentoring assistance they need to become vibrant and competitive.

 Nicaragua needs to spur export growth, and sustainably expand livelihood opportunities for small-scale farmers, especially women producers.
 The low levels of agricultural exports when compared to its Central American neighbors indicates a substantial low yield, as well as an investment opportunity for its development.

-The Technolinks+ project is enhancing the entrepreneurial and business capacities of farmers, processors and distributors by providing them with better access to innovative, environmentally-sustainable technologies, matching grants and links to markets.
+The Technolinks+ project aimed to enhance the entrepreneurial and business capacities of farmers, processors and distributors by providing them with better access to innovative, environmentally-sustainable technologies, matching grants and links to markets.

-The project is working to raise awareness of the need for the creation and access of productive agriculture and food processing technologies at all levels of the supply chain.
-Key activities include:
+The project worked to raise awareness of the need for the creation and access of productive agriculture and food processing technologies at all levels of the supply chain.
+Key activities included:

-The project aims to achieve sustainable results by partnering with like-minded stakeholders and technical capacity-strengthening investments aimed at supporting local stakeholders to use project methods.
+The project aimed to achieve sustainable results by partnering with like-minded stakeholders and technical capacity-strengthening investments aimed at supporting local stakeholders to use project methods.

 Technolinks+ used smart incentives to encourage smallholder farmers and enterprise clients to increase their investments in technologies.
 These incentives include electronic vouchers to target smallholder farmers and matching grants for distributors and processors.
 Technolinks+ also partners with financial institutions to develop financing mechanisms for farmers.